 Controller Rhynhart added, “Sick leave and overtime testing was conducted before the new payroll system OnePhilly was implemented.
 It’s important to point out that our audit of the OnePhilly system released in June 2020 showed decreased functionality compared with the legacy system related to tracking and enforcing sick leave, so these issues related to sick leave abuse are likely to get worse if not immediately addressed.
 I urge departments to seek alternative methods, outside of OnePhilly, to resolve these findings and reduce sick leave enforcement and unauthorized overtime issues and encourage the Mayor and his administration to prioritize addressing the shortcomings of the OnePhilly system.”

-Findings and recommendations from the Controller’s Office, as well as responses from departments, are detailed in the full report here.
+Read the full report for findings and recommendations from the Controller’s Office, as well as responses from departments.
 As a complement to the report, the Controller’s Office released an interactive dashboard to showcase certain departmental findings.